 The acupuncturist is able to influence health and sickness by stimulating certain areas along these “meridians”.
 Traditionally these areas or acupuncture points were stimulated by fine, slender needles.
 Today, many additional forms of stimulation are incorporated, including Chinese herbs, Moxibustion, Cupping and Dietary therapies are often combined to ensure the best results.

 Acupuncture is also used to treat the cause of the disorder and reduce likelihood of recurrence.
-It is also an effective form of preventative medicine because of its ability to detect and treat energy imbalances before they lead to disease.
+It can also be used as a preventative because of its ability to detect and assist with energy imbalances before they lead to disease.

 A person’s first response to treatment is a change in your general health.
 Sleep, digestion and energy often improve.
 Individual variations do occur; some people respond quickly to treatment while others show a gradual improvement.

 How can we assist you?